maddieemihle/belly-button-challenge/README.md

 1. **Initalize the Dashboard**
 - Fetch the data from the provided URL using D3 library and read in _samples.json_.
 - Populate the dropdown menu with sample names.
-- Build the inital charts and metadata panels using the first sample.
+- Build the initial charts and metadata panels using the first sample.

 2. **Build the Metadata Panel**
 - Filter the metadata for the selected sample.